IRS Audit Representation

 - Then why would you go before the IRS without competent representation?

 The best way to end an IRS audit with a great outcome is to end it at the first meeting.

 Whenever IRS Hostage Negotiators represents clients in IRS audits, we perform a trial audit in our office before we ever meet with the IRS.
 This allows us to know which areas need more documentation or answers.
 When we meet with the IRS (without our client), we can quickly answer the auditor’s questions, provide documents, and get to the bottom line.
 We always meet the IRS at their office or at ours, but NEVER at the client’s.

-If you receive an IRS audit letter in the mail asking you to come in or to call for an appointment – keep in mind the your are entitled to and should get representation!
+If you receive an IRS audit letter in the mail asking you to come in or to call for an appointment – keep in mind that your are entitled to and hire a tax resolution company!
 Contact IRS Hostage Negotiators right away.